-Tom Eckersley (1914-1997) was a poster artist and design teacher who established the first graphic design course in Britain at the London College of Printing, the former incarnation of LCC.
-The commemorative collection contains his posters, magazine covers and original artwork and reveals his working process.
+Tom Eckersley (1914-1997) was a poster artist and design teacher who established the first graphic design course in Britain at London College of Printing, the former incarnation of London College of Communication.
+The commemorative collection contains his posters, magazine, covers and original artwork and reveals his working process.

 London College of Communication Archive